Law Firm Partner Billable Hours: Market Reality Check

 Practice Area Variations

 Corporate and transactional practices typically demand higher partner hours due to deal-driven work.
-In markets like Seattle, where tech transactions dominate at firms like Perkins Coie, partners may bill 2,200+ hours during active M&A cycles.
+In tech-heavy markets like Seattle, transactional partners may bill heavily during active M&A cycles.

 Litigation practices offer more seasonal variation.
 Partners may bill 2,400 hours preparing for a major trial, then drop to 1,600 hours during slower periods.
 The key is maintaining client relationships during both peaks and valleys.